The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

-\end{theorem} The proof takes a different approach from \cite{harper2019}.
-We make use of the typical measure of level sets of $\log |\zeta|$, similarly to the argument in section 4 of \cite{arguinbailey1} except that theirs could not be made rigorous.
-To achieve that, we make use of a novel ``partial barrier" for Dirichlet sums, which we explain in section \ref{outlines}.
+uniformly in large $T$ and $A\geq 2$. \end{theorem} Our proof differs from the approach in \cite{harper2019} and yields a new proof of Harper's bound at $\theta=0$.
+We express $\mathcal{Z}_2(0)$ in terms of the typical measure of level sets of $\log |\zeta|$, similarly to the argument in Section 4 of \cite{arguinbailey1} except that theirs could not be made rigorous.
+In order to do so, we employ a novel ``partial barrier'' strategy which is explained in Section \ref{outlines}.

-\subsection{Related results.}
+\subsection{Related results}

-Comparing the subleading order for the maximum in \cite{arguinbailey1} (for $\theta>0$) and \cite{FHK1} ($\theta=0$), we find a discontinuity as $\theta \downarrow 0$ representing a transition from log-correlated to IID statistics.
-By analyzing a model of the zeta function, Dubach, Hartung and one of the authors \cite{ADH} showed that this discontinuity can be resolved by approaching zero at an appropriate rate, revealing a ``hybrid" regime.
-Upper and lower bounds for the maximum of the same model were recently obtained by Chang \cite{chang} in this regime.
-All of these works can also be related to the vast literature on extrema of log-correlated fields (e.g. \cite{KistlerSchmidt, BovierHartung, FyodorovBouchaud, Remy, JLW, W, NSW, SW}), for which an in-depth discussion can be found in a recent survey of Bailey and Keating \cite{BaileyKeating}.
+In \cite{arguinbailey1}, the authors also studied the maximum over longer intervals, of length $(\log T)^\theta$ for $\theta>0$.
+Comparing the subleading order and tail of the maximum in that setting to Conjecture \ref{conj}, one finds a discontinuity as $\theta \downarrow 0$, representing a transition from log-correlated to i.i.d.\ statistics.
+By analyzing a random model for the zeta function, Dubach, Hartung, and one of the authors \cite{ADH} showed that the subleading order discontinuity can be resolved by letting $\theta$ approach zero at an appropriate rate, revealing an intermediate regime.
+Chang \cite{chang} then resolved the tail discontinuity for the same model in that regime.
+Similar phenomena have also been studied in the settings of branching Brownian motion, branching random walks, and random energy models \cite{KistlerSchmidt, BovierHartung}.
+All of these works are also related to a broader literature on log-correlated fields and Gaussian multiplicative chaos in connection with the Fyodorov-Hiary-Keating conjectures \cite{JLW, NSW, SW, remy}, recently surveyed by Bailey and Keating \cite{BaileyKeating}.

+\textsc{Notation.} Throughout our arguments, $\tau$ will always denote a random variable that is uniformly distributed in $[T,2T]$.
+For simplicity, we will use the notation